-Our Catholic faith is central to everything we do at St. Mary School.
+Our Catholic faith is central to everything we do at The Basilica School of Saint Mary.
 It permeates our hallways, classrooms, after-school activities and even our playground and social activities.
-For our parents and teachers, nothing is more important than the spiritual development of our students and their life-long journey toward Christ
+For our parents and teachers, nothing is more important than the spiritual development of our students and their life-long journey toward Christ.

 Teaching religion in a traditional classroom setting is just one part of the strong foundation of faith built at the school.
 Each school day begins and ends with prayers.
 Priests and seminarians are actively engaged in classroom visits, bringing their faith journeys and their vocations to life for the children.
 Outings to special points of interest, like the Basilica of the Shrine of the Immaculate Conception and Mt.
 St. Mary's Seminary are always favorite field trips for students and their parent chaperones!

-The halls of St. Mary tell a similar story.
+The halls of The Basilica School tell a similar story.
 They display an amazing collection of masterpieces made by little hands and inspired by faith.
 On Wednesdays, you may see a line of middle school students waiting to go to confession during their lunch break; and on Thursdays, you may find a class waiting to go into our chapel for Eucharistic Adoration.
 These are all simple and beautiful reminders of the Lord's presence in our every day life at school.

 Additionally, the school offers a number of extra-curricular activities that continue our student's spiritual growth and formation.

 - Works of Mercy, for grades 2-6 in which the children are led to perform corporal works of mercy so that it becomes apart of who they are

 - Altar Service, for our boys in grades 5-8.
 They make up a large number of the altar servers of the parish.
 They serve at our school Masses and funerals throughout the year.